-This week we were invited to attend HSO’s event at the Manufacturing Technology Centre in Coventry.
+This week we were invited to attend HSO’s event about the future of technology in manufacturing.
 HSO are a European Microsoft Dynamics partner and they had gathered a selection of thought leaders from the industry and from the MTC itself to talk at the event, as well as inviting a small group of Microsoft software partners to demonstrate how their offerings fit in to the Dynamics 365 platform.
 We were keen to attend for a couple of reasons:

 (i) Given our own manufacturing sector focus and Midlands base, it’s good to be involved in what’s going on in the area